regevbr/busywait.js/README.md

 Return value is a promise.
 The promise will be resolved with the number of iterations passed if the `asyncCheckFn` was resolved within a legal number of checks.
-The promise will rejected if `maxChecks` times the `asyncCheckFn` rejected.
+The promise will be rejected if the `asyncCheckFn` rejected `maxChecks` times.